Instructions to authorsScope

 Pages should be double spaced with one-inch margins.
 Files should be submitted in a .doc or .docx file format.

-All articles should include an abstract, which is a factual condensation of the article that contains a statement of purpose, a description of the facts, and a concise summary of conclusions.
+All articles should include up to 6 keywords and an abstract of up to 200 words, which is a factual condensation of the article that contains a statement of purpose, a description of the facts, and a concise summary of conclusions.
+Other manuscript categories do not require abstracts and keywords.

 All submissions should include a title page with the following information: title; type of submission; name of author(s); institution(s) at which research was done; name, address, phone number, and email address of the corresponding author; brief author biography (max.
 150 words); list of 6 key words in alphabetical order; and total number of words in the main text of the article.